Robotechnic/3dLoveMouse/README.md

 # 3dLoveMouse
-A 3d cube that love your mouse as mutch that he must look it to be appy.
+A 3d cube that loves your mouse so much that he must look at it to be happy.

 [https://bobbylovemouse.herokuapp.com/](https://bobbylovemouse.herokuapp.com/)